Why is My Smoke Alarm Beeping?

 A final reason for a smoke alarm beeping is that it has reached the end of its lifetime.
 Smoke alarms typically last for between eight and ten years.
 Remove the smoke alarm and check the date of manufacturing on the back.
 If it is more than eight years old, you need to replace the smoke alarm as soon as possible.

 A smoke alarm is essential to ensure that you and your family are alerted in case of a fire at home.
 Since this is an essential means of protection, you should ensure that your home has adequate number of smoke alarms installed.
 This will depend on the size of your home.
-You can retain the services of a skilled electrician registered with Redbeacon to provide you with advice on the best locations for smoke alarms in your home.
-As a rule you must install a smoke alarm in every bedroom and in the hallway.
+As a rule, you must install a smoke alarm in every bedroom and in the hallway.
 However, if you are installing just a single smoke alarm this should be placed in the hallway equidistant from all the bedrooms.

 As a responsible home owner, you need to ensure that all the protective gadgets installed work optimally.
 A properly installed and working smoke alarm can save lives and property by alerting you to the possibility of a fire.
 However, a beeping smoke alarm is an inconvenience and can also cause you to ignore a real fire.
 As such, you need to take a beeping smoke alarm seriously and first investigate the cause.
 If you are convinced that there is no fire, you need to adopt a step-by-step approach and first change the batteries, clean the alarm, and reset it before deciding to replace it because you may not have to after all.